Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

 It was decided to implement the welcome page in the view recipe list page.
 This way a new user and a returning user will have access to a quick explanation about the website each time they visit it.
 This user story consists in updating the view recipe list with a welcome explanation.

 There is some time before the delivery day.
-This way the following new tasks were indentified and placed into the Kanban board.
+This way the following new tasks were identified and placed into the Kanban board.

 **TASK: Improve appearance of the landing page**